How to set a custom CA bundle in AWS CLI

 --profile default writes to [default] even when AWS_PROFILE is set in the current shell.

-aws configure get confirms the persistent file-backed value and does not show an AWS_CA_BUNDLE override from the current shell.
+aws configure get reads the config file value only.
+It does not show an AWS_CA_BUNDLE environment override.

 $ aws configure set ca_bundle /etc/ssl/certs/company-root-ca.pem --profile engineering